Manipulating topological charges via engineering zeros of wave functions

-This work is supported by the National Natural Science Foundation of China (Contracts No. 12375005, No. 12235007 and No. 12247103) and the Major Basic Research Program of Natural Science of Shaanxi Province (Grant No. 2018KJXX-094).
+$\displaystyle$ L-C Zhao is supported by the National Natural Science Foundation of China (Contracts No. 12375005, No. 12235007 and No. 12247103).
+M Gong is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500000) and the Innovation Program for Quantum Science and Technology (Grants No. 2021ZD0301200 and No. 2021ZD0301500).